 The revista diecisiete opens this space to receive interdisciplinary contributions that are connected to the Sustainable Development Goals, and that can be included in the monographs that the magazine publishes periodically.

-Please check the publication norms to keep in mind for the articles to present.
+Please review the publication rules to keep in mind for the articles to be presented.